The rolling tangent space, a forgotten vision on parallel transport and geodesics: An overview of the mathematical results

-The reader should not be surprised that we need some intermediate results to prove this statement.
-The first of these intermediate results is that uniqueness of the curves $x_{s,x_o}$ directly implies that we have \begin{moneq}[LoiDeGroupeRTB] \forall s,t,u\in I \quad:\quad \esptanbas(u,t)\scirc \esptanbas(t,s)= \esptanbas(u,s) \mapob. \end{moneq} This in turn implies in particular that $\esptanbas(t,s)$ is bijective with $\esptanbas(t,s)\mo = \esptanbas(s,t)$.
-A second intermediate result is that for fixed $s,t\in I$, the map $\esptanbas(t,s):H_s\to H_t$ is an isometry \recalt{ETBetTPEstIsometrie}, hence an affine map (which is also a direct consequence of \recalt{ExpressionExpliciteBasulementTangentEtTransportParallel}).
-The linear map underlying the affine map $\esptanbas(t,s)$ is called the \stresd{map of parallel transport} (a detailed explanation for this name will follow) and is denoted as $\transportparallel(t,s):T_{\gamma(s)}M\to T_{\gamma(t)}M$.
+In order to prove the claims made in the introduction, we will need some intermediate results.
+The first of these intermediate results is that uniqueness of the curves $x_{\tfixe,x_o}$ implies that we have \begin{moneq}[LoiDeGroupeRTB] \forall s,t,u\in I \quad:\quad \esptanbas(s,t)\scirc \esptanbas(t,u)= \esptanbas(s,u) \mapob. \end{moneq} This in turn implies in particular that $\esptanbas(t,s)$ is bijective with $\esptanbas(t,s)\mo = \esptanbas(s,t)$.
+A second intermediate result is that for fixed $s,t\in I$, the map $\esptanbas(\tfixe,\tcour):H_\tcour\to H_\tfixe$ is an isometry \recalt{ETBetTPEstIsometrie}, hence an affine map \recalt{AppIsometrieDoncAffine}.
+The linear map underlying the affine map $\esptanbas(t,s)$ is called the \stresd{map of parallel transport} (a detailed explanation for this name will follow) and is denoted as $\transportparallel(\tfixe,\tcour):T_{\gamma(\tcour)}M\to T_{\gamma(\tfixe)}M$.
 It is given by the formula \begin{moneq}[TransportParallelParDifferenceEspTanBas]